ulka534/spaceX/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

+1. Clone or download the repo
+2. Run the command: npm install This will install all dependency required for project
+3. Run the command: ng serve This will run the project on browser url : http://localhost:4200

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.